 Troubleshoot Encoder Signal Issues

 Every rotary encoder works by being mounted to a motor by a shaft.
 The encoder has a fixed housing with a rotor wheel (either a detached component or integrated within the housing with bearings) which revolves around the shaft.
 Those rotations are the basis for determining speed, positioning, and other motion information.

-About the single most important thing that distinguishes between encoder designs is the mounting configuration.
-The inner workings of the encoder may all be the same – absolute or incremental, optical or magnetic – but the simple decision on how to attach the encoder can make a major difference in the physical design of your application.
+The single most important thing that distinguishes encoder designs is the mounting configuration.
+The inner workings of the encoder may all be the same – absolute or incremental, optical or magnetic – but, the simple decision on how to attach the encoder can make a major difference in the physical design of your application.